European Central Question Bank (ECQB)

 The EASA ECQB process

-According to this process, new questions are drafted by carefully selected and trained external experts.
+According to a process, new questions are drafted by carefully selected and trained external experts.
 Thanks to close cooperation with Member States, new and existing questions are reviewed to assess their technical accuracy by subject matter experts nominated by the national aviation authorities.
 Further rounds of review, as well as the final approval, are performed by EASA.

 EASA aims to add some 1,500 new questions and review at least 2,000 existing questions on an annual basis.
-For 2015, the new questions focus on areas needed to ensure full coverage of all syllabus items.

 Intellectual Property Rights (IPR) and confidentiality of the question bank